kashi618/Atlas-of-Thoughts/TV Shows & Movies & Anime.md

 	- Ghostbusters (2016)
 	- Ghostbusters: Afterlife
 	- Ghostbusters: Frozen Empire
+- (**Moive**) - Indiana Jones
+	- Raiders of the Lost Ark
+	- Indiana Jones and the Temple of Doom
+	- Indiana Jones and the Last Crusade
+	- Indiana Jones and the Kingdom of the Crystal Skull
+	- Indiana Jones and the Dial of Destiny
 - (**Moive**) - The Karate Kid
 	- The Karate Kid (1984)
 	- The Karate Kid Part II